wp-plugins/form-maker/readme.txt

 [Frequently Asked Questions](http://web-dorado.com/forum/form-maker/316-form-maker-faq.html)
 [Support Forum](http://web-dorado.com/forum/26-form-maker.html)

 The [Form Maker](http://web-dorado.com/products/wordpress-form.html) is one of the best form creators in WordPress Plugin Directory.
-[WordPres Form Builder](http://web-dorado.com/products/wordpress-form.html) allows you to set all the parameters such as colors and fonts.
+[WordPress Form Builder](http://web-dorado.com/products/wordpress-form.html) allows you to set all the parameters such as colors and fonts to best fit all form standards.
 The size of each element of the form can be set as well.
+If you want to make minimalistic forms, you can also create forms with filled-in text, avoiding long form field labels.
 [Form Maker](http://web-dorado.com/products/wordpress-form.html) is a modern and advanced tool for creating WordPress forms easily and fast.
-The back end interface of the [Form Maker](http://web-dorado.com/products/wordpress-form.html) is intuitive and user friendly which allows users far from scripting and programming to create forms.
+The back end interface of the [Form Maker](http://web-dorado.com/products/wordpress-form.html) is intuitive and user friendly which allows users far from scripting and programming to create forms and edit already created forms.
 [WordPress Form](http://web-dorado.com/products/wordpress-form.html) handles small forms to complex form applications.
-That is why [Form Maker](http://web-dorado.com/products/wordpress-form.html) is ideally suited for beginners and also meets the needs of designers and experts.
-[WordPress Form  Maker](http://web-dorado.com/products/wordpress-form.html) can be used for creating , mailing list, survey, application, event registration and party invitation forms.
+That is why [Form Maker](http://web-dorado.com/products/wordpress-form.html) is ideally suited for beginners, who are just starting with forms and also meets the needs of designers (with advanced form themes and multiple form customization possibilities) and experts looking for advanced forms.
+[WordPress Form  Maker](http://web-dorado.com/products/wordpress-form.html) can be used for creating simple forms, mailing list forms, survey forms, form applications, event registration forms and party invitation forms.
+In addition you can create complex forms with pagination.
 You can add Google map (*commercial version*) to your form using a simple user-friendly interface of the [Form Maker](http://web-dorado.com/products/wordpress-form.html).
-Also the desired address can be added in a few seconds using the address searching interface, or by filling in geographical coordinates (longitude and latitude).
-You can also drag the marker on the map using only the mouse.
+Also the desired address can be added into the form in a few seconds using the address searching interface, or by filling in geographical coordinates (longitude and latitude) in the backend of the form.

+PayPal integration allows to add PayPal features into the form, thus making it possible to use the Form Maker as a great tool for creating donation form, whereas Survey Tools form field allows to create manageable questionaire forms.

+Form Maker uses standard Captcha, as well as possibility to add Google standard ReCaptcha to make the forms safer.

-###IMPORTANT: If you think you found a bug in Form Maker or have any problem or question concerning Form Maker, do not hesitate to  us at [info@web-dorado.com](mailto:info@web-dorado.com).
+###IMPORTANT: If you think you found a bug in Form Maker or have any problem or question concerning Form Maker, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).

 ###Features of Form Maker:

 -Ten main elements for creating new form
    * Custom HTML for creating form
    * Text Input for creating form
    * Time and Date  for creating form
    * Select  for creating form
    * Checkbox  for creating form